 What Are The Lawsuits About?

 The Court has appointed Duane Morris LLP as interim class counsel (“Class Counsel”) in these lawsuits to represent your dealership and all other members of the class actions.
-Your dealership will not be charged directly by these lawyers, and any fees that they are paid will come from any settlements or recovery in these lawsuits.
+Your dealership will not be charged directly by these lawyers, and any fees that they are paid will come from any settlements or recovery in the lawsuit.
 If your dealership wants to be represented by its own lawyer, it may hire one at its own expense.

 Who’s Included In The Settlements?